 When a Lua callback function is invoked by the Lua action it will be invoked with a single parameter as in the following prototype:

-The following keys are always available inside the context’s table:
+The following keys are available inside the context’s table but may be nil if not applicable for the context.

 The application context of the current action